Our Team

 Special Assistant

-Big is over 100 pounds of mindful, open-hearted awareness— and part American Bulldog and English Mastiff.
+Big is over 100 pounds of present moment, open-hearted awareness—part American Bulldog and part English Mastiff.